 In a Software Workshop, students become familiar with a specific software platform and its applications.
 Each course is repeatable twice for credit.

 ARCH 624 PORTFOLIO DISCOURSE

-UNITS: 1 Studio Pre-requisites: None In the Portfolio Workshop, students practice communicating the outcomes of their core architecture education and produce a portfolio for faculty review develop techniques of drawing and/or making.
-The course is repeatable twice for credit.
+In the Portfolio Workshop, students practice communicating the outcomes of their core architecture education and produce a portfolio for faculty review

 ARCH 625 DRAWING AND MAKING WORKSHOP